Satirist Takes Berlin Holocaust Memorial Selfie-Takers To Task

 Hoecke's rhetoric is widely considered an election campaign tactic, part of an AfD strategy of "targeted provocations."
 Although the AfD is not represented in Germany's federal parliament, this could change when voters go to the polls in September.

-Shapira says his website is not a direct response to Hoecke's outburst, but is propelled by his own concern about the political shift to the right in Europe and the U.S.
+Shapira says his website is not a direct response to Hoecke's outburst but is propelled by his own concern about the political shift to the right in Europe and the U.S.

-In this vein, Shapira's uncomfortably tweaked selfies recall the anti-Nazi photo-montages of Berlin artist John Heartfield who, wanted by the SS, fled Germany in 1933.
+In this vein, Shapira's uncomfortably tweaked selfies recall the anti-Nazi photo montages of Berlin artist John Heartfield, who, wanted by the SS, fled Germany in 1933.
 Heartfield's cut-and-paste political art appeared on the covers of anti-fascist publications in Germany, ridiculing Hitler and condemning the horrors of the Third Reich.
 Like Heartfield's jarring montages, Shapira's images are intended to shock, to agitate and challenge behavior — in this case, unthinking selfie habits.

 They've certainly received attention.
 Shapira's website immediately went viral, receiving more than 1.2 million hits within its first 24 hours.
-Shapira says he's received thank-you emails from Jews around the world who lost family members in the Holocaust, as well as emails from history teachers and Holocaust researchers planning to use the website in their lessons and lectures.
+Shapira says he has received thank you emails from Jews around the world who lost family members in the Holocaust, as well as emails from history teachers and Holocaust researchers planning to use the website in their lessons and lectures.

 The German tabloid BZ Berlin called the idea "as simple as it is ingenious," but praise has not been universal.
 Some newspapers, like the conservative Frankfurter Allgemeine Zeitung, questioned the acceptability of using images of the dead in such a fashion.